Welcome to Whalley

 Whalley is rightly proud of its independent shopping scene from children’s wear specialists Hansel and Gretal to Whalley Warm & Dry, a popular outdoor boot fitting specialist, while The Whalley Wine Shop has one of the finest selections of wine, beers, and spirits that Lancashire has to offer.
 Connected is the Whalley Wine Bar, which is one of a number of pubs and bars within walking distance of Whalley Manor.

-For your weekly shop, there are several large supermarkets within easy reach of the new build development with nearby Tesco, Sainsbury’s and Aldi – just a short drive away in Clitheroe where you’ll also find upmarket grocery chain, Booths.
+For your weekly shop, there are several large supermarkets within easy reach of the new build development with nearby Tesco and Sainsbury’s – just a short drive away in Clitheroe where you’ll also find upmarket grocery chain, Booths.
 Clitheroe’s charming weekly market is a must-visit for all your fresh produce and much more.

 For sports, nearby Roefield Leisure boasts tennis courts, football pitches and even a climbing wall.
 In fact, for a village, Whalley pretty much has all sport bases covered – including a golf club and cricket ground, which is infamous for holding the first ever ‘Roses’ cricket match no less.